 A prequalification is great first step, but it is no guarantee.
 Sometimes a borrower might initially include overtime or other income that a lender will not count.
 Sometimes they do not provide a full disclosure because they do not understand why a certain detail is relevant.
 The mortgage officer or underwriter might uncover a concern during the more formal mortgage application that did not come up at prequalification.

 As a seller, things can happen that are out of you or your agent’s control.
 That said, requiring a prequalification letter from a reputable lender is a good way to gauge a borrower’s ability to close the loan.
-If you are considering a cash deal, you should obtain a verification of funds.
+If you are considering a cash deal on Lakemont real estate, you should obtain a verification of funds.

 If you have a question regarding a prospective buyer’s ability to close or other questions about selling your home, please contact us.